KhoaMinhPMK/viegrandweb/PDscript.md

 ## 1. Overview

 **VieGrand** is a modern, bilingual (Vietnamese/English) landing page for an AI-powered early stroke detection platform, designed to help families care for elderly loved ones.
-Developed by students from THPT Nguyễn Hữu Huân, the site combines advanced technology, medical expertise, and a beautiful, accessible user experience.
+Developed by a team of technology and healthcare experts in Vietnam, the site combines advanced technology, medical expertise, and a beautiful, accessible user experience.

 ---